hien24mse/data-science/README.md

 # data-science
-This is a DS project.
+This is my portfolio DS project.
+# background
+Look at X, Y, Z